 7.1.
 Confidentiality - policy

-In the Dutch Act on Economic Statistics dating from 1936 a paragraph on safety of data on indiviual enterprises was incorporated.
-It litterally states: 'Data collected under this Act shall not be disclosed in such form, that any statements and information about a single person, company or institution can be derived, unless that person, the head of the company or the board of adjustment here has no objection.'
+In the Dutch Act on Economic Statistics dating from 1936 a paragraph on safety of data on individual enterprises was incorporated.
+It literally states: 'Data collected under this Act shall not be disclosed in such form, that any statements and information about a single person, company or institution can be derived, unless that person, the head of the company or the board of adjustment here has no objection.'

 7.2.
 Confidentiality - data treatment